akpw/AKPFlowLayout/README.md

 ## Features

 * A custom `UICollectionViewFlowLayout`-based layout with support for:
- - Global section headers
+ - Global header
  - Sticky section headers
  - Pinnable, stretchable sections

 * Fully configurable

-* Built for performace, using custom invalidation context
+* Built for performace using custom invalidation context

 * Written in Swift 3 and Xcode 8